 Remember the lab where you melted down entire trees into a mysterious green serum?
 No?
 Well then, you better get studying!

-How to Review for the AP Biology Exam
+How to Review for the AP Biology Exam: 5-Step Guide

-When you're studying for the exam, follow the five steps below to make sure your AP Bio review is as effective as possible.
+As you study for the exam, follow the five steps below to ensure your AP Bio review is as thorough and effective as possible.

 Step 1: Take a Diagnostic Test

-Step 2: Calculate Your Score and Set a New Goal
+Step 2: Calculate Your Score and Set a Goal

-Once you’ve taken a diagnostic test, you can calculate your score on the 1-5 AP scale.
-According to the CliffsNotes review book that I mentioned above, you can calculate your score using the following method:
+Once you've taken a diagnostic test, you can calculate your score on the 1-5 AP scale.
+According to the CliffsNotes review book mentioned above, you can estimate your score using the following method:

-- Multiply the number of questions you answered correctly in section 1 (multiple choice and grid-in) by .725
+- Multiply the number of questions you answered correctly in Section 1 by 0.725

 - Add those two numbers together to get your raw score

-Then convert the raw score to an AP score:
+Then, convert the raw score to an AP score using the following chart:

 Raw Composite Score